learn-co-curriculum/hs-leap-year-todo/README.md

 Hint: Leap years are years divisible by four (like 1984 and 2004).
 However, years divisible by 100 are _not_ leap years (such as 1800 and 1900) unless they are ALSO divisible by 400 (like 1600 and 2000).

-Yes, it's all pretty confusing, but not as confusing has having July in the middle of the winter, which is what would eventually happen if we didn't have leap years!
+Yes, it's all pretty confusing, but not as confusing as having July in the middle of the winter, which is what would eventually happen if we didn't have leap years!

 *This is originally from Chris Pine's [Learn to Program](https://pine.fm/LearnToProgram/chap_05.html) book.